albertus82/relatable-storage-webapp/README.md

 ### WAR

-1. Install appropriate JDBC driver in the servlet container or application server.
-2. Set a environment or context variable named `spring.config.location` referencing the directory that contains your custom configuration file.
+1. Set a environment or context variable named `spring.config.location` referencing the directory that contains your custom configuration file.
-3. Build the WAR:
+2. Build the WAR:

    ```console
    ./mvnw clean verify -P war
    ```

-4. Deploy the WAR.
+3. Deploy the WAR.